IdleDreamer/40kListBuilder/README.md

 * Detachments
 * Need a way of easily identifying which wargear belongs to which model in a unit
 * Full faction support
-* Upgrade project to use parcel.js and npm scripts

 ## Installing/Running the project ##
 1. Clone repo